Directors Retirement: PRSAs v Executive Pensions

 Flexibility at retirement

-Payments can be phased if multiple PRSA’s are in place.
+Payments can be phased if multiple PRSA’s are in place

-Tax Free Lump Sum Options at Retirement (Subject to Lifetime limit)
+Lump Sum Options at Retirement (Subject to Lifetime limit)

-1. 25% of pension value
+1. 25% of pension value can be taken as a lump sum, or

 Options with Balance of Funds

-1. Establish a fixed income for life.
+2. Establish a fixed income for life.